wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 ### Variant environment markers

-Three new environment markers are introduced in dependency specifications:
+Four new environment markers are introduced in dependency specifications:

 1. `variant_namespaces` corresponding to the set of namespaces of all the variant properties that the wheel variant was built for.